UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 Notes:

-Sometimes it’s useful to save a new dataframe as a csv file for future use or to use in another application.
+Sometimes it is useful to save a new dataframe to a file like a csv file for future use by you or somebody else.

-We can save dataframes using the method `.to_csv()`.
+We can do this using a method called `.to_csv()`.

 We put our desired `csv` file name in quotations within the parentheses and follow it with the argument `index=False` so we don’t export our